-- Develop a Testing and Commissioning Plan, prior to completion of installation, that includes but is not limited to the following.

-- Systems to be tested and details of testing plans

-- Sequence of testing and startup period

-- Goals and expected outcomes of each test and overall process

-- Definition of successful results

-- Roles and responsibilities of the parties

-- Prepare a Performance Test Result(s) Report(s) that includes but is not limited to the following.

-- Test each system individually

-- Test inter-related system collectively

-- Administer subsystem verification tests
+- Develop a LDES Functional Acceptance Testing and Commissioning Plan, prior to completion of installation of each deployment phase, that includes but is not limited to the following. - LDES subsystems and systems to be functionally tested and details of testing plans - Sequence of LDES system functional testing and startup period - Goals and expected outcomes of each functional test and overall process - Definition of successful results, for example cell, module, and unit balancing, full control and monitoring capability, verification of inverter inputs and outputs - Roles and responsibilities of the parties - Prepare a LDES Performance and Acceptance Test Result(s) Report(s) that includes but is not limited to the following. - Results of subsystem and system verification tests identified in the Functional Testing and Commissioning Plan

-- o Administer a full system performance verification test

-- Administer a systems readiness test

-- Provide a Systems Readiness Certification

-- Achieve Authority to Operate by the AHJ and provide a copy of approval documentation.

-- Conduct TAC Meeting #2 per subtask 1.10 - Document, submit, and discuss this tasks lessons learned during the TAC meeting with the TAC and the CAM. - Prepare a CPR Report #2 and participate in CPR Meeting, per subtask 1.3
+- Acceptance Test results for each LDES subsystem individually at the single container level - Acceptance Test results for the LDES system at the level of multiple containers connected to a common electrical node - Test results of full system performance verification - Test results of a full systems readiness evaluation verifying that the full system will operate as designed in a microgrid application - Provide a Systems Readiness Certification - Achieve Authority to Operate by the AHJ or its representative and provide a copy of approval documentation. - Conduct TAC Meeting #2 per subtask 1.10 - Document, submit, and discuss this tasks lessons learned during the TAC meeting with the TAC and the CAM. - Prepare a CPR Report #3 and participate in CPR Meeting, per subtask 1.3

-- Testing and Commissioning Plan
+- LDES Functional Acceptance Testing and Commissioning Plan (Draft and Final)

-- Performance Test Result(s) Report(s)
+- LDES Performance and Acceptance Test Result(s) Report(s)

 - Systems Readiness Certificate

 - Authority to Operate Letter

-- CPR Report #2
+- CPR Report #3